jestjs/jest/docs/JestObjectAPI.md

 });
 ```

-You can pass in a `retryFilter` function to filter which errors we should retry
+You can pass in a `retryFilter` function to filter which errors Jest should retry
-on. `retryFilter` is passed in an array of the exceptions/test errors for each
+on.
+The `retryFilter` will receive an array of the exceptions/test errors for each
 run of the test.

-By default, jest.retryTimes will retry on all errors.
+By default, `jest.retryTimes()` will retry on all errors.

 ```js
 jest.retryTimes(3, {